KristijanArmeni/dyncon_streams/README.md

   * external (external code)
 * language (for processing language stimuli used in the experiment)
 * ploting (code for ploting the results)
+* old (code no longer used, obsolete or replaced)

 ### Toolboxes used

-The pipeline relies on the following software toolboxes and software:
+The pipeline relies on the following matlab toolboxes and software:

 * [Fieldtrip][Fieldtrip] (for MEG data analysis)
 * [Freesurfer][Freesurfer] (for cortical sheet reconstruction in source analysis)